 [B] The Committee shall have the power to appoint as Honorary Vice Presidents any past President who is deemed to have made an outstanding contribution to the Club; this will be subject to ratification by Annual General Meeting or Extraordinary General Meeting.
-Such Honorary Vice Presidents will be ex-officio members of the Committee.

 10. ANNUAL GENERAL MEETING: The Annual General Meeting shall be held at the end of the Winter Season each year.
 A notice convening the meeting, with Agenda shall be sent to all members at least fourteen days before the date of the meeting.